 Mix nut butter and maple syrup together.
 Warm up in the microwave if needed to make it pourable.

-Spread onto cookie sheet.
-Bake 20-25 minutes, until golden brown and dry.
+Spread onto two cookie sheets.
+Bake 20 minutes, making sure to SWITCH PANS half way through so the bottom one does not burn.
+It should be until golden brown and dry.
 Let cool completely.
-Stir in dried fruit, and store in an airtight container, jars, or bag.
+Stir in dried fruit (and raw nuts and seeds, if not already in) and store in an airtight container, jars, or bag.

 - Almond Ginger: Use almond butter, add 2 tsp ground ginger or 2 TBSP freshly grated ginger root.

 - Peanut Butter Chocolate Chip: Use peanut butter, add mini chocolate chips to cooled granola.